ilyasergey/YSC2229/source/week-01a_intro.rst

 ----------

-Give an example of a real-life application that requires an implementation of and algorithm (or algoritmhs) as its part, and discuss the algorithms involved: how do they interact, what are they inputs and outputs.
+Give an example of a real-life application that requires an implementation of and algorithm (or algorithms) as its part, and discuss the algorithms involved: how do they interact, what are they inputs and outputs.